-To ensure every member of the College is clear about expected behaviour in our environment and in different learning spaces, the whole College Code of Conduct (Appendix C) is displayed and/or printed in pupil planners.
+To ensure every member of the College is clear about expected behaviour in our environment and in different learning spaces, the whole College Code of Conduct (Appendix C) is prominently displayed.

 Where pupils experience emotional problems or have communication difficulties, it is recognised that acceptable behaviours may have to be explicitly modelled and taught.
 In all cases every pupil should be made clear about what is appropriate behaviour for them but that the good of the College community as a whole is of paramount importance.